 Inmates and their visitors are accountable to conduct themselves in such a manner as to not bring suspicion nor discredit upon themselves or be disruptive or offend the sensibilities of other visitors.
 Visitors and inmates are required to obey all staff instructions and to comply with all Administrative Regulations.

-A short embrace and appropriate closed mouth kiss may be permitted at the beginning and at the end of each visit.
-During visits, inmates may hold hands with their visitor.
+A short embrace and brief closed mouth kiss may be permitted at the beginning and at the end of each visit.
+During visits, inmates may hold hands with their visitors.
 Visiting conditions will permit informal communication and reasonable levels of physical contact between inmate and visitors.
 In instances of substantiated security risks, the Administrative Head may establish non-contact visiting areas.
 Body contacts between inmates and visitors other than these will not be permitted.